-Dendrobaena are the easiest of worms to keep, this can be split into two parts – short tern storage or long term.
+Dendrobaena are the easiest of worms to keep, this can be split into two parts – short term storage or long term.

 For short term